+904-201-9232 | 904-374-1121

 Share this post

 One evening, I decided to visit my younger sister who was a young mother.
 As she was preparing dinner for the family, I was playing with her infant daughter.
 I heard an unmistakable “whoop” sound and to me, it felt alarming.
-I asked her if the baby had seen a healthcare provider and she said no, that she had been coughing for a few days and it was normal.
+I asked her if the baby had seen a healthcare provider, and she said no, that she had been coughing for a few days, and it was normal.
 We rushed to the hospital, where we learned the baby had whooping cough, a highly contagious respiratory infection.
 This terrifying experience opened my sister’s eyes to the reality of this illness and the importance of vaccinations.

 Whooping cough, or pertussis, is a respiratory infection caused by Bordetella pertussis.
 The disease can strike people of any age.
 However, the most vulnerable are infants and young children, especially if they haven’t received the vaccinations.
 In the beginning, whooping cough presents with symptoms resembling a common cold.
 These symptoms include a running nose, nasal congestion, and a mild cough.
 However, the cough persists after about a week or two, and it is often accompanied by a high-pitched “whoop” sound when trying to breathe.
 In infants, these symptoms can be more severe, and sometimes they don’t cough at all.
 Instead, they may stop breathing or struggle to get enough air.